 Timothy C. Evans, chief judge of the Circuit

-, explains how courts can help mitigate the collateral consequences of
+Court of Cook County in Illinois, explains how courts can help mitigate the collateral consequences of

 justice system involvement.
 Among other things, courts can reach out to those affected to educate them about their